 Even in this challenging circumstance, you will need to keep your composure.
 Here are some things to keep in mind:

-- Hire a top Pittsburgh sex crimes lawyer.
+- Hire a top sex crimes lawyer in the Pittsburgh area.

 - Ask for an attorney.